crawl/crawl/crawl-ref/docs/crawl_manual.rst

 additional melee attack.
 The Unarmed Combat skill continues to increase your attack speed while unarmed until it can be raised no more.

-Note that auxiliary attacks (such as a Palentonga's tail-slap or a Minotaur's headbutt) are not affected by the Unarmed Combat skill.
+Note that auxiliary attacks (such as a Armataur's tail-slap or a Minotaur's headbutt) are not affected by the Unarmed Combat skill.

 Ranged combat skills